Roblox-Thot/random-shit/README.md

   <blockquote>
     <a href="Data/Cs/MLSaveRedirect.CS">Source link</a><br>
     A melon loader mod snippet to redirect the save folder to the mods folder and "GameData".<br>
-    Useful for making a game allow multi insance by copying the folder.
+    Useful for making a game allow multi insance by having game copies.
   </blockquote>
 </details>